 - Ribbon for hair (we got ours from Joann)

 To make the skirt:

-- Wrap the decorative net around the waist & secure it with wire or safety pins.
+- Wrap the decorative net around the waist and secure it with wire or safety pins

 For the wig:

-To get a golden look I used the same shimmery bronzer (get it here) for both cheeks and eyes.
-In fact bronzer as eyeshadow is one of my favorite things.
+To get a golden look, I used the same shimmery bronzer for both cheeks and eyes.
+In fact, bronzer as eyeshadow is one of my favorite things.
 Yay for multi-use!
-Go for an all over bronze shimmer on the eyelid, and the cheekbones.
-Sweep it back into the hair line.
-Spread a thin layer everywhere for an all over glow.
+Go for an all-over bronze shimmer on the eyelid and the cheekbones.
+Sweep it back into the hairline.
+Spread a thin layer everywhere for an all-over glow.
 Use your finger or a smaller brush to swipe across the brows and down the bridge of the nose.

 Find a peachy nude lipliner– I like Revlon colorstay in Rose (get it here)– to lightly fill in the lips.
 I like to line, then smudge inward so you get just a little color, and add on a shiny clear chapstick for the fresh natural lips.